mui/toolpad/docs/data/toolpad/how-to-guides/connect-to-googlesheets.md

 <p class="description">Quickly fetch data from Google sheets to build a Toolpad app </p>

 We can write a custom function to read or write data from a Google sheet.
-We'll use [google-auth-library](https://www.npmjs.com/package/google-auth-library) and [googleapis/sheets](https://www.npmjs.com/package/@googleapis/sheets) which is a sub module of [googleapis](https://www.npmjs.com/package/googleapis).
+We'll use [google-auth-library](https://www.npmjs.com/package/google-auth-library) and [googleapis](https://www.npmjs.com/package/googleapis) packages for this.

 There are many ways to authenticate Google APIs as mentioned in google-auth-library.
 We'll use JWT tokens as we are creating a server based application.